Geoffrey Holder: Career

 As a choreographer, Holder created dance pieces for many companies, including the Alvin Ailey American Dance Theater, for which he provided choreography, music, and costumes for Prodigal Prince (1967), and the Dance Theatre of Harlem, for which he provided choreography, music, and costumes for Dougla (1974), and designed costumes for Firebird (1982).
 In 1978, Holder directed and choreographed the Broadway musical Timbuktu!
 Holder's 1957 piece "Bele" is also part of the Dance Theater of Harlem repertory.

-Holder portrayed Jupiter, the hulking manservant of an ill-fated treasure-hunter (Roberts Blossom), in a 1980 made-for-television adaptation of Edgar Allan Poe's The Gold Bug which also starred Anthony Michael Hall.
+Holder portrayed Jupiter, the hulking manservant of an ill-fated treasure-hunter (Roberts Blossom), in a 1980 made-for-television adaptation of Edgar Allan Poe's The Gold-Bug which also starred Anthony Michael Hall.
 In John Huston's 1982 film adaptation of the hit stage musical Annie, Holder played the role of Punjab, Albert Finney's bodyguard.
 Holder portrayed the Ghost of Christmas Future in John Grin's Christmas, a 1986 variation on Charles Dickens's A Christmas Carol directed by its star, Robert Guillaume.
 Holder portrayed Nelson in the 1992 film Boomerang with Eddie Murphy.
 He was also the voice of Ray in Bear in the Big Blue House and provided narration for Tim Burton's 2005 film version of Roald Dahl's Charlie and the Chocolate Factory.
 He reprised his role as the 7 Up spokesman in the 2011 season finale of The Celebrity Apprentice, where he appeared as himself in a commercial for "7 Up Retro" for Marlee Matlin's team.

+In 1990, Holder performed at the 62nd Academy Awards, singing "Kiss the Girl" and "Under the Sea" from The Little Mermaid.

-In 1993 Holder did a series of commercials for the Armory Auto Group auto dealership in Albany, New York.
+In 1993, Holder did a series of commercials for the Armory Auto Group auto dealership in Albany, New York.

 Holder was a prolific painter (patrons of his art included Lena Horne and William F. Buckley, Jr.), ardent art collector, book author, and music composer.
 As a painter, he won a Guggenheim Fellowship in fine arts in 1956.
 A book of his photography, Adam, was published by Viking Press in 1986.

+In 2024, the Victoria Miro Gallery in London showed the joint exhibition Boscoe Holder | Geoffrey Holder, in which, according to The Guardian's reviewer, "radiant, sensual paintings of black men and women reflect just how far ahead of their time the Holder brothers were", and which was described by Nicole-Rachelle Moore as "full of magic that is both familiar and incredible".
+A new text by Attillah Springer entitled Vetiver and Turpentine accompanied the show.

 Personal life

 Holder married Carmen de Lavallade in 1955.
 They spent their lives in New York City and had one son, Léo.
 They were the subject of a 2005 documentary, Carmen & Geoffrey.
-His elder brother Boscoe Holder was a dancer, choreographer, and artist.
-Boscoe's son Christian Holder has also won acclaim as a dancer, choreographer, and entertainer.
+His elder brother Boscoe Holder was a dancer, choreographer, and artist, whose son Christian Holder also won acclaim as a dancer, choreographer, and entertainer.

 Death

-Holder died in Manhattan of complications from pneumonia on October 5, 2014, aged 84.
+Geoffrey Holder died in New York City of complications from pneumonia on October 5, 2014, aged 84.